plone/training/zpt.rst

 This will put our code in a section defined in the main_template called "content-core".

-The complete template shoud now look like this:
+The template should now look like this:

 .. code-block:: xml